 Personally, I have owned a significant number of keyboards and pianos by Yamaha for years and still let a few of them in my studio, consisting of Yamaha guitars.

 My children grew up with instruments from Yamaha brand, and in my family, other musicians own and use the products from this brand, too.
 Therefore, when debating about instrument productions, Yamaha is the first name to think about.

 However, a company, which has a good reputation, doesn’t mean that they manufacture the best product, especially, in some specific range that you are looking for.

 It is true for almost of famous digital piano brands, thus, when shopping, you should compare one to the other to ensure that what you pay is equivalent to what you get.

-YDP-143 is a very famous piano among young stars and intermediates for good reasons, and the most highlighted one is its price.
+YDP-143 is in the list of our top 10 best digital piano.
+It is a very famous piano among young stars and intermediates for good reasons, and the most highlighted one is its price.

 As can be seen, this piano appears as a digital piano for your home, a classical-looking piece.
 In spite of its size, it isn’t heavy and can be moved around the house easily.

 Besides, this musical instrument doesn’t need to be tuned and is electronically sampled.